skx/markdownshare.com/samples/konami.md

 > ![Congratulations](/img/e.png "Congratulations")

-# Bonus Feature : Emojis
+# Bonus Feature : Emoji

-If you've found this page you should know that emojis are available in the markdown output.
-Simply use `:name:` and this will be replaced with the appropriate image.
+If you've found this page you should know that the markdown formatter supports the use of emoji, simply use `:name:` and this will be replaced with the appropriate image.

-The name must be a valid emojis term, as unrecognized names will be rendered unchanged.
+The name must be a valid emoji term, as unrecognized names will be rendered unchanged.

 Valid names include the obvious:

 | Emokis Name | Rendered Image |
 |:-----------:|:--------------:|